shopware/shopware/src/Docs/administration/guide--how-to-write-an-administration-module.md

     + [Tooling](#tooling)

 ## Write your first component
-Components are the fundamental part of the Shopware administration.
+Components are the fundamental part of the Shopware\Core administration.
 Literally everything is a component.
 The thin layer architecture provides the interfaces to register new components or to extend and override existing components.

 ```js
 // Import the shopware object, more later on